whitlockjc/json-refs/docs/README.md

 }
 ```

-Based on the eexample above, the following metadata keys would be collected as part of resolving `root.json`:
+Based on the example above, the following metadata keys would be collected as part of resolving `root.json`:

 * `#/definitions/Person/properties/address`
 * `#/definitions/Person/properties/address/properties/street`